Culture of Plymouth: Museums, art galleries and historic buildings

 The Box opened in 2020, replacing the Plymouth City Museum and Art Gallery on Drake Circus.
 It hosts a variety of exhibitions and collections of fine and decorative arts, natural history and human history.

 The Arts Institute (formerly Peninsula Arts) is the curated public arts programme of University of Plymouth, with a gallery located on the university campus; their public arts programme includes exhibitions, installations, performances, films and talks available to both students and the general public.

 KARST is South West England's largest independent artist-led contemporary arts gallery and studio space, based in the Stonehouse area of Plymouth.

 Ocean Studios, based in the Royal William Yard, opened in 2015 as an independent gallery and co-working space.
 It is currently operated by Real Ideas, who also operate the Market Hall in Devonport - which is home to a 15m immersive dome, the first of its kind in Europe.

 There are also smaller and privately owned retail galleries in the Barbican, such as Kaya Gallery.

 Also in Plymouth are the Plymouth and West Devon Record Office, Smeaton's Tower, the Elizabethan House, and Merchants House in The Barbican.
 Plymouth is home to the National Marine Aquarium.
 The Plymouth Synagogue, in Catherine Street, was built in 1762.

 Plymouth Naval Base Museum is a maritime museum under development at HMNB Devonport.

+St. Augustine Plymouth Loyal Orange Lodge No. 904, associated with the Grand Orange Lodge of England, is a Protestant fraternal organisation that promotes Ulster Scots and Orange heritage.
+They participate in Orange parades, with Orange parades also taking place in Plymouth.